 Find an honest accountability partner willing to give you feedback on your team and a peer level.
 Then, take time to reflect on your behaviors each day without judgment.
 These small steps create awareness to make different choices in the moment.

-Choose leadership development for your organization with Servant Leadership in mind from the start and consider the Humessence HUM-B-LE Leadership Development Program.
+Choose leadership development for your organization with Servant Leadership in mind.
+Consider the Humessence HUM-B-LE Leadership Development Program.
 If you want to integrate Servant Leadership behaviors into your subconscious effectively, a leadership coaching engagement can be an asset and strategic partnership in your development.